For students

 Tap and play

 Play one hand while tapping the rhythm of the other hand simultaneously.
 Then switch.
-This builds coordination between the two parts before combining them.

 #14